 The actions in the action dropdown are as follows.
 The ksolve option generates a ksolve representation and opens a window with this text.
 The get scramble option will generate a scramble representation (once this works).
 The Schreier-Sims option runs that algorithm to calculate the state space of the puzzle; for large puzzles this may take a very long time.
 The canon sequence option runs a canonical sequence analysis; this does not (yet) take into account rotation reductions.
-The GAP option generates a permutation representation suitable for use in GAP.
+The GAP and Mathematica options generate a permutation representation suitable for use in the respective programs.
 The SVG option generates an SVG image of the puzzle (but only in the solved state).

 On the right side of the main display is the large algorithm textbox that can be edited normally.
 Moves you enter with the mouse will be automatically appended to this box, and possibly merged with the previous move if possible (but only in a very simple way).
 If there is a syntax error in the algorithm box the box will be red and the puzzle will be reset to solved, but editing will still work.